EOE0102/HOI4-mod-tools/README.md

 HOI4 has provided a great debug tools.
 Enable debug mod and you can see the **"NUDGE!"** there.<br>
 This error sentence is about the building.
 Because we remove some pixels of a province, some buildings and 3D units are no more located in the right place, i.e over other province.
 It can cause CTD if we don't fix it.

-And there is a hidden CTD, called "province is a coastal province, but not marked as 'coastal' in definition.csv file, so the ship can not dock there"
+And there is a hidden CTD, called "province is a coastal, but not marked as 'coastal' in the definition.csv file, so ships can not dock there. opps, CTD!"

 This tool modifies the important definition files under /map folder
 >airports.txt<br>